williamtavares/votepolitics/README.md

   (Note: You will only input the private key in the vote.php file (once), keep this key private and safe)

-* I had plans on loggin as users voted but never got around to implementing that feature that is why the table "log_tbl" exists
+* I had plans on logging vote activity to keep a history of vote activity but never got around to implementing that feature that is why the table "log_tbl" exists

 After deploying the app to an apache server you should have something similar to the following: